-This role is pivotal in providing external advice and opinion on provision of specialty surgical training and ultimately in the delivery of patient safety.
+This role is pivotal in providing external advice and opinion on provision of surgical training and ultimately in the delivery of patient safety.

-It is an onerous role and the post holder will need the written agreement of their Trust CEO before application.
+Due to the time commitments within the role (see 'Specific Roles' for details), the post holder will need the written agreement of their Trust CEO to grant leave and pay travel expenses before application.

-The post is for 5 years and not renewable unless under exceptional circumstances e.g. the postholder may in their 4th year become Chair, which in itself is a role of 3 years' tenure.
+The post is for 5 years and not renewable unless under exceptional circumstances e.g. the post holder may in their 4th year become Chair, which in itself is a role of 3 years' tenure.